 These divergence and complexity are limiting the potential of economies of scale offered by the single market, which is detrimental to the interests of consumers and businesses alike.

-From an economic point of view, the recent energy crisis has evidenced renewables are fundamental to achieve energy security from gas ("self-sufficiency"), but also to reduce electricity prices, and consequently to increase EU competitiveness.
+From an economic point of view, the recent energy crisis has evidenced renewables are fundamental to achieve energy security from gas ("self-sufficiency"), but also to reduce electricity prices, and consequently to increase EU competitiveness and accelerate the twin transition.